Karim Sabra

 • Cadence Spectre & Virtuoso

-• Python, MATLAB, VHDL, SystemVerilog
+• VHDL, SystemVerilog

 Projects